ProtoDef-io/node-protodef/doc/newDatatypes.md

 You can create new datatypes for Protodef.

-Three functions need to be created to define a datatype
+Three functions need to be created to define a datatype.

+An optional `schema` property can be added to validate whether the type is used properly in new types.
+It must be defined as a json schema.
+See the [ProtoDef](https://github.com/ProtoDef-io/ProtoDef) repo for schema examples of existing types.

 ## read